uphy/agent-sync/docs/config.md

 2. Paths starting with `./` or `../` are relative to the including file's directory
 3. Other paths without `./` or `../` prefix are relative to the configuration file directory
 4. OS-absolute paths (like C:\ on Windows) are preserved as-is

+## Logging Configuration

+You can configure logging behavior in the configuration file by adding a `logging` section:

+For more detailed information about logging configuration and usage, please refer to the [Logging Guide](logging.md).

 ## Configuration Example